PRC Board By-Laws

 ARTICLE IV – COMMITTEES

 Section 1 – Committee formation: The Board may create standing and special committees as needed.
-Each special committee shall consist of at least one Director and may include other individuals assigned by the Membership Committee Chair.
+Each special committee shall consist of at least one Committee Director and may include other individuals assigned by the Membership Committee Chair.
 One or two members shall serve as the chair of each special committee for one year following their selection by the Board and until their successor is chosen.

-Section 2 – Executive Committee: The Corporation’s four Officers and other Board members appointed by the President shall serve as members of the Board’s standing Executive Committee.
+Section 2 – Executive Committee: The Corporation’s four Officers and any other Board members appointed by the President shall serve as members of the Board’s Executive Committee.
 The Executive Committee shall have all the authority of the Board, except as otherwise provided by Section 712 of the NY Not-for-Profit Corporation law.
 The Executive Committee shall develop new policies and propose revisions to existing policies to be presented to the Board for adoption.

 Section 3 – Finance Committee: The Treasurer, President, Executive Director, and other individuals appointed by the Treasurer or by the President shall serve as members of the Board’s standing Finance Committee.
 The Treasurer shall serve as the chair of the Finance Committee.
 The Finance Committee shall be responsible for: reviewing investment policies and monitoring the funds of the PRC; overseeing the PRC’s accounting and financial reporting; overseeing the PRC’s annual audit; reviewing and responding to recommendations of any independent auditor; ensuring that there are proper financial controls in place; developing and reviewing the PRC’s annual budget and fundraising plans; and, reviewing financial reports of fiscal performance.